Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning: Experiments and Discussion

 \subsection{Selection and Order of Demonstrations}

 We now discuss the effect of selection and ordering the demos in the prompt on BLEU.
-We set the number of demonstrations to 10 and explore different ordering mechanisms described in Section \ref{subsection_semantic-similarity}.
+Note, in Figures \ref{fig_order-of-examples} and \ref{fig_bad-instruction}, the number of demonstrations was set to 10 and explore the different ordering mechanisms described in Section \ref{subsection_semantic-similarity}.
 In Figure \ref{fig_order-of-examples}, we observe that the \emph{Random} strategy sometimes achieves better BLEU than the \emph{Least Similar} strategy.
-However, in most cases \emph{Most Similar} shows better performance than both \emph{Random} and \emph{Least Similar}.
+While in most cases the \emph{Most Similar} shows better performance than both \emph{Random} and \emph{Least Similar}.
 This intuitively makes sense since \emph{Most Similar} represents samples from the training corpus that are most semantically similar to the query \cite{liu2021makes}.
 This enables the LLM to generate a paraphrase that is also similar to the Gold-Standard paraphrase of the query.

-Next, the order in which the demos are arranged also has a an impact on BLEU score.
+Next, the order in which the demos are arranged also has an impact on BLEU score.
 We find that curating the demos in decreasing order of similarity often results in better BLEU than arranging them in increasing order of similarity.
 We also observe similar trends with other automated evaluation metrics.
-Note, the above observations do not apply to the gpt-3.5-turbo model on the CAPP dataset.
+Note, the above observations do not apply to the gpt-3.5-turbo-0613 model on the CAPP dataset.

+While the approaches described in Section \ref{subsection_semantic-similarity} are simple and effective, they might not bring out the best possible performance.
+Sophisticated methods to select and order demonstrations have been proposed and have shown better performance in other applications \cite{ye2022complementary,zhang2022active,lu2021fantastically}.
+However, we find that they offer only marginal improvement, while taking significantly longer times to process each query sample.
+For example, Table \ref{table-comparison} shows the different performance metrics and compute times for \cite{ye2022complementary}'s MMR method and the proposed ICL-based approach.
+Note, gpt-3.5-turbo-1106 was used as the generation model for MMR.
+While MMR might be marginally better quantitatively, it is several orders of magnitude slower than the proposed approach in terms of mean Similarity Compute Time and mean Demo Retrieval Compute Time.
+Please refer to Appendix \ref{appendix-section-order} for more details on this topic.